hypnotox/scalar/README.md

 [![Packagist PHP Version Support](https://badgen.net/packagist/php/hypnotox/scalars)](https://packagist.org/packages/hypnotox/pack)
 [![GitHub](https://badgen.net/packagist/license/hypnotox/scalars)](/LICENSE.md)

-A collection library offering immutable scalar object.
+A library offering immutable scalar objects.

 This is just a personal project.
 It will follow semantic versioning and will be stable, but don't expect constant development, especially when it is declared feature complete.